DhrumanGupta/berlm.me-old/README.md

 - **Frontend**: React.js.
 Static build files are passed from here to the backend's file provider.
 - **Relational Database**: MySQL
 - **In-Memory Database**: Redis

+---
+Hosted on linode using docker.
+Visit the website [here](https://berlm.me/)